Chuck Negron: Career

 Negron developed a serious heroin addiction, which began in the early 1970s.
 In July 1975, the British music magazine NME reported that Negron had been arrested for cocaine possession in Kentucky.
 Three Dog Night disbanded in 1976.

-After many attempts at rehabilitation, Negron overcame his addiction in September 1991 and embarked on a solo career, recording the albums:
+After many attempts at rehabilitation, Negron overcame his addiction in September 1991 and embarked on a solo career that continued until the COVID-19 pandemic, recording the albums: